Dystonia

 - Response persists for decades without dose escalation

-- A levodopa trial is MANDATORY in ALL young-onset dystonia — failure to trial levodopa is a missed diagnosis of a treatable condition
+- A levodopa trial should be performed in essentially all children and young adults with unexplained dystonia — failure to trial levodopa is a frequently missed diagnosis of a highly treatable condition (DRD / Segawa disease)

 Clinical Pearl